top of page

 • 1/2 tsp ground cloves

-• 2 stick unsalted butter, softened and room temperature or dairy free butter
+• 1 stick unsalted dairy free butter, softened and room temperature or regular butter

 • 1/3 cup unsulphured full flavor molasses (I use Grandma's)

-• 1/4 cup date syrup (I use Trader Joes)
+• 1/4 cup date syrup or 1/4 cup real maple syrup

 • Demerara sugar, for coating